AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 PedigreeFile
 """"""""""""
 Gives the name of the file containing the pedigree information.
-Details on the format are given in the `Data format`_ section.
+Details on the format are given in the `Pedigree File`_ section.

 GenotypeFile
 """"""""""""
 Gives the name of the file containing the genotypes.
-Details on the format are given in the `Data format`_ section.
+Details on the format are given in the `Genotype File`_ section.

 SexChrom